ghazalbigdeli/Tetris/README.md

 # Tetris, Made in Unity
-Purpose: to create a simple version of a classic game, and to learn more about the Unity Engine.
+<b>Purpose:</b> to create a simple version of a classic game, and to learn more about the Unity Engine.

 ## Try It
-- Download Tetris.exe and run it
+- Download files and run Tetris.exe

 ## To-Do
 - Add future tiles (show next 4 tiles)